-If the requirements of Section 4.1.1.2 are met, then subject one of the labeled test panels to the short term 100 degree Celsius test described in Section A.3.3.4 and the remaining labeled test panels to the short term 49 degree Celsius 95% RH test described in Section A.3.3.5.
-Determine conformance to the bar code print quality requirements of Section 4.1.1.2 or as appropriate and the adhesion requirements of Section A.2.4.

-If the labels pass both short term tests then simultaneously subject a set of labeled test panels that has successfully gone through the short term 260 degree Celsius - High Temp test to each of the Long Term tests described in Section A.3.3.6 and A.3.3.7.
-Determine conformance to the bar code print quality requirements of clause 4.1.1.2 or as appropriate and the adhesion requirements of Section A.2.4.

 Initial Cleaning

 Apply at least four labels to sample printed circuited boards.
-Subject the circuit board to an aqueous water cleaning process and then proceed to submit the labels to the IR Reflow test described in Section A.3.4.3.
+Subject the circuit board to an aqueous water cleaning process and then proceed to submit the labels to the IR Reflow test described in clause 5.7.3.
 The substitution of other cleaners for the aqueous water cleaner may adversely affect the adhesive and/or bar code print quality of the labels.
-When such a substitution is necessary, the labels shall be inspected to meet the requirements of Section A.2.4 after the initial cleaning cycle.
+At the end of the test, perform verification of the test labels as stated in clause 5.2 to determine any degradation of the bar code.
+Examine the label to determine compliance to clause 4.1.1.1.
+Adhesion strength may also be measured as described in clause 5.6.3.

 IR Reflow

-Subject the labels to an IR reflow process test that meets the conditions in Table A-1.
-The temperatures in Table A-1 are the actual board temperatures.
+Subject the labels to an IR reflow process test that meets the conditions in Table 5-5-1.
+The temperatures in the table are the actual board temperatures.